Delicious Japanese teppanyaki fried rice with the option to add carrots, peas, onion, or even make it into tasty chicken fried rice.

 Chinese dishes tend to use long-grain rice and Japanese dishes use short-grain rice that tends to be stickier.

 One of the things I have noticed about cooked rice, in general, is how dry it can be the next day.

 When I cook rice with butter I’ve noticed it retains more moisture, especially for reheating.

 What’s the difference between hibachi and teppanyaki grills?

 Hibachi and teppanyaki are both types of grills used in Japan that have been modernized in restaurants today.

-Hibachi is a small, portable, barbeque grill that is heated with charcoal.
+Hibachi is a small, portable, barbecue grill that is heated with charcoal.
 This is similar to the American charcoal grills we see.

 Teppanyaki, on the other hand, is a flat-top griddle heated over an open flame.